StudioAsInc/ChatOS/README.md

   <span style="display: block; font-weight: bold; font-size: 24px;">ChatOS</span>
 </p>

 ChatOS is an open-source, ad-free chatting app with a great looking UI design.
 It offers a clean, modern interface that enhances the user experience.
 Users can enjoy seamless communication without the distraction of ads.
-The open-source nature of the app allows for community-driven improvements and customizations.
-This app stands out for its emphasis on privacy, user control, and aesthetic appeal.
-Whether you're chatting with friends or collaborating with colleagues, Messenger provides a reliable and visually appealing platform.

 ## Features